-Instead of worrying, or obsessing over the details (which comes a little too easy for me!), I verbally and mentally picture myself handing the decision over to God and moving on.
+Instead of worrying, or obsessing over the details, I verbally and mentally picture myself handing the decision over to God and moving on.
 I might say, “I hand over the summer to you.”
 Or, “I hand over my child’s future to you.”
 I continue to do this when it comes up in my mind, instead of praying worried prayers with all the details of what I want to happen.
 (You know, when you pray about this and that, repeatedly.)
 Often I practice this for a period of time before making the decision, seeking God over the answer.

 There have been some tough decisions over the years!
-There was the decision to live in my sorority house for three years to build into the relationships there.
+There was the decision to go on a international summer missions as a college student.
 There was the decision to join a ministry full-time instead of attending graduate school.
 Choosing to go overseas for a year was faith stretching.
 There was the decision to place our four boys in public schools.
 Making everyday choices about how we use our money and time is always present.
 One of these difficult decisions happened a few years ago.
 With four growing boys and often having large groups of students into our home, I felt the need for more space.
 My husband was content with the room we had, while I was ready to move.
 We were split, both having legitimate reasons and desires for what we wanted, which began to lead to tension and stress.
 What were we to do?

 Opportunities of Trust